Tableau Viewer vs. Tableau Reader

 In short, a lot.

 Tableau Reader is a free product that was created in the early days of Tableau to allow analysts and content creators to distribute content they built in Tableau Desktop.
-This was before Tableau Server was made available to organisations to govern the sharing and distribution of analytics content.
-At the time, Tableau Reader was the only option for sharing interactive content with other users in an organisation without access to Tableau Desktop.
+This was before Tableau Server was made available to organizations to govern the sharing and distribution of analytics content.
+At the time, Tableau Reader was the only option to share interactive content with other users in an organization without access to Tableau Desktop.

-Tableau Viewer is a role-based licence option on Tableau Server which allows casual users to access and interact with trusted content created by creators and explorers without putting the security of your data at risk.
+Tableau Viewer is a role-based license option on Tableau Server which allows casual users to access and interact with trusted content created by Creators and Explorers, without putting the security of your data at risk.

-In terms of functionality, Tableau Reader lacks the governance, security and administration capabilities which are essential for mission-critical production deployments of Tableau.
+In terms of functionality, Tableau Reader lacks the governance, security and administration capabilities which are essential for mission critical production deployments of Tableau.
 In addition, Tableau Reader users can only access and interact with local workbooks (see the comparison chart below for a detailed product comparison).
-These product limitations make Tableau Reader an appropriate option for some proof-of-concept projects, but the wrong choice for deploying analytics at scale across your organisation.
+These product limitations make Tableau Reader an appropriate option for some proof of concept projects but the wrong choice for deploying analytics at scale across your organization.

 Tableau Viewer users, on the other hand, benefit from the security and trust that comes with a governed server-based deployment and specifically can: